scottslowe/lowescott.github.io/_posts/2007-08-31-vlan-interfaces-with-openbsd-41.md

 	ifconfig vlan3 vlan 3 vlandev pcn0

-I did find that I couldn't name the VLAN interface ("vlan3", in this case) anything other than vlan_X_, where X was a number.
+I did find that I couldn't name the VLAN interface ("vlan3", in this case) anything other than vlanX, where _X_ was a number.
 I don't know if this is an OpenBSD limitation, or just an error on my part.
 The latter is certainly a distinct possibility.

 Once the VLAN interface, is created, then I just followed the standard OpenBSD way of provisioning an interface---create `/etc/hostname.ifname` (where _ifname_ is the name of the VLAN interface) for each VLAN interface and that should be that.